 In this tutorial, we'll start building the app without a log-in screen to keep things simple and then add a login screen later.
 The first screen we'll create will look like the image below.
-The goal of the screen is so that the user can create a Summary, which contains a machine and factory that the users selects from a picker as well as an amount that the user enters into a text field.
+The goal of the screen is fot the user to create a Summary, which contains a machine and factory that the users selects from a picker as well as an amount that the user enters into a text field.

 Opening the screen editor